 Lizard Mound state Park - Farmington, WI

-Lizard Mound is a 22-acre historical park, which was added to the National Register of Historic Places in 1970, and stands as the best preserved effigy mounds in the state of Wisconsin.
+Lizard Mound State Park is a 22-acre historical park, which was added to the National Register of Historic Places in 1970, and stands as the best preserved effigy mounds in the state of Wisconsin.
 It was first designated as a state park in 1950.
 Management of the park was taken over by Washington County in 1980.
 It was a popular field trip location.
 Both I and my sister recall visiting the site on field trips during our middle school years.
 When I first returned just a few years ago, I discovered the added interpretive center with educational displays and signage, and audio exhibits that tell the story of the mounds.

 These effigy mounds are unique to southern Wisconsin, the ancestral homeland of the Ho-Chunk people.
 This is sacred ground, and should be treated as such.
 Please remember that walking on the mounds is prohibited, and it is illegal to disturb archaeological sites on state park grounds without a permit.